aramis-lab/clinica/docs/Converters/GENFItoBIDS.md

     └── ...
     ```

-    Sessions naming respects the naming convention used in GENFI clinical data.
+    Sessions respect the naming convention used in GENFI clinical data.
 In particular, for `ses-XY`, `X` represents the GENFI phase, and `Y` represents the visit number.

 - `OPTIONS`:
     - `--clinical-data-dir/-cdd` is the path to the clinical data directory.